Vaelek/node-google-shared-locations/README.md

 ### Note

 On first run, a full login will be performed to establish the cookie.
-After this, subsequent calls to `getLocations()` will use the cookie.
+After this, subsequent calls to `getLocations()` (within the same run) will use the cookie.
+You can save and load cookies in your own code to be persistent, an example of how to do it is in the `check.js` file.

 ## Testing